Quality IT Service

 - Project delivery time (consider delivery times for each stage of a project, i.e. definition, development, installation, testing, training)

 Use Value vs Cost to Define Your IT Consultant or IT MSP Needs

 Frequently, business owners set objectives to limit the cost of IT systems and define IT budgets accordingly.
 While cost control is a worthy objective, a focus on value provides a better basis for making IT investment decisions.
 A well designed IT system can help your business grow in terms of production volume and profitability.
 Thus, you should appraise an IT investment in the same way you would appraise other business investments: by considering the ROI (Return on Investment).

 Returns on a good IT investment may include:

 - Increased Production Efficiency: A strategically designed IT system helps streamline IT operations, production operations, administrative operations, and logistics.
 Streamlining these operations leads to improved production efficiency.

-- Reduction in Downtime: Optimally designed IT systems results in downtime reduction, primarily because of streamlining of operations.
+- Reduction in Downtime: Optimally designed IT systems result in downtime reduction, primarily because of the streamlining of operations.

 These returns may be generated by (for example):